chocolatey/docs/input/en-us/choco/setup.md

 Run `installChocolatey.cmd` from an elevated `cmd.exe` command prompt and it will install the latest version of Chocolatey.
 You can not run this from `powershell.exe` without making changes to your execution policy.

-**NOTE**: To create and save a `.cmd` file, please use a text editor and nothing fancy like Microsoft Word or OneNote.
+> :memo: **NOTE** To create and save a `.cmd` file, please use a text editor and nothing fancy like Microsoft Word or OneNote.

 ### Install using NuGet Package Manager